Super Action Pack… and How to Use this Template

 Demo #3: Randomize your dialogue to stay fresh

-What if… _____________This sequence shows how to use the Branch Card to give players a random message from a set.
-This is useful for giving out random clues or for keeping dialogue with players fresh by providing multiple text options.
+What if you want to vary your dialogue options?
+This sequence shows how to use the Auto Branch Card to give players a random message from a set.

 Demo #4: Detect an incoming photo or multimedia message

-What if… _______This sequence shows how a game might ask a player to send in an image.
+What if participants send media back to you?
+This sequence shows how an activity might ask a player to send in an image.
 Not all players will be comfortable sending in images, so remember to let them know that they can opt out.
-This sequence showcases how the Response Contains Image Card can be used.

 Demo #5: Track points and use variables for basic math

-This sequence shows how a game can keep track of numbers like pointers or scores, and use arithmetic on them.
-This sequence makes heavy use of Variables, the Set Variable Card, and the Arithmetic Operator Card.
-It also showcases how the Process Response Card can be used to facilitate complex processes for your activity.
+What if there were points that participants could gain or lose?
+This sequence shows how an activity can keep track of numbers like pointers or scores, and use arithmetic on them.
+It also showcases how the Keyword Branch Card can be used to facilitate complex processes for your activity.

 Demo #6: Save a comment or participant answer to a question

-What if you want to save a comment, suggestion, or answer to a question from a participant?
 This sequence shows how the activity can save the text of an SMS message the player sends to the activity.
-Showcased here is the Set Variable Card.
 These messages are then saved in the player data in the backend of Hive Mechanic and are accessible by those with access to the Admin Side of Hive.

 Demo #7: Watch for special keywords at all times

-This sequence shows how an interrupt can be used to change to a card or sequence at any time.
+What if there were magic keywords that instantly take the player to special content?
+This sequence shows how an interrupt can be used to jump to a card or sequence at any time.
 The Interrupt Keywords can be set in the activity settings and linked to their own, separate sequence within your activity.

 Demo #8: Answer an incoming voice call

-This sequence shows how a player can call into an activity at the start for a welcome or to be given options to respond on call.
-The Voice Message Card is showcased here using it’s built-in process response function to take player input during the phone call.
+What if a participant calls your activity?
+This sequence shows how a player can call into an activity at the start for a welcome or to be given options to respond to on call.

-What if the activity is over?
-For participants to return and start over, you should use the Game Over Card.
+What if a player wants to start over, or comes back later?
+For participants to return and start over, you might want to use the End Session Card.

 Additional sequences in the demo: